AutoShow Dash Integration

 [00:21:38.14] - Rion Gull And walk us through this.

-[00:24:21.18] - Rion Gull Actually, 25 actually did use a cryptocurrency and 10 used dash.
-You know, that gives us some kind of baseline to work with where we wouldn't have that, those kind of, that kind of data if we were just working with any random person that decided to accept cryptocurrencies on their website, like nobody.
-We need, we need kind of more information about, okay, what, what are people doing and spending, what kind of payments do they prefer?
+[00:24:21.18] - Rion Gull actually did use a cryptocurrency and 10% used Dash.
+You know, that gives us some kind of baseline to work with where we wouldn't have that kind of data if we were just working with any random person that decided to accept cryptocurrencies on their website.
+We need more information about what are people doing and spending, what kind of payments do they prefer?
 And this can be seen as just a raw kind of user acquisition for Dash.
 It's no mystery that every industry has a number that they put basically on how much should we pay to acquire a user for this product or service.
-In banking, I know that just from some research that I did a long time ago, a couple years ago, I was surprised to learn that the banking industry will pay or fintech.
-I, I can't remember if it was banking specifically or just fintech in general, but those industries will pay people fifty to a hundred dollars if I'm not mistaken, per user.
-They'll, they'll just, that's, that's what they've decided.
-Like a user is worth $50 to us and so we'll spend $50 per user acquisition on marketing and development or whatever.
+In banking, I know that just from some research that I did a long time ago, a couple years ago, I was surprised to learn that the banking industry, or fintech, I can't remember if it was banking specifically or just fintech in general, but those industries will pay people $50 to $100, if I'm not mistaken, per user.
+That's what they've decided, like a user is worth $50 to us, and so we'll spend $50 per user acquisition on marketing and development or whatever.

-[00:25:50.21] - Anthony Campolo So these, you open an account and it comes with money.
+[00:25:50.21] - Anthony Campolo So basically you open an account and it comes with money.

-[00:28:19.06] - Anthony Campolo But probably what's going to happen is people will just kind of try it out with just like a few credits, and then if they find that it's really useful for them, if they have a lot of content, then they might be spending more and more.
+[00:28:19.06] - Anthony Campolo But probably what's going to happen is people will just kind of try it out with just a few credits, and then if they find that it's really useful for them, if they have a lot of content, then they might be spending more and more.

 [00:28:32.00] - Rion Gull Okay, so you've got three things on here that this proposal funds.
 You want to go through those and talk about them?

-[00:28:54.16] - Rion Gull Marketing for us, essentially, which is.
+[00:28:54.16] - Rion Gull Marketing for us, essentially, which is...

 [00:28:56.19] - Anthony Campolo Yeah, exactly.
 Yeah.

-[00:32:10.09] - Anthony Campolo Yep,
+[00:32:10.09] - Anthony Campolo Yep.

-[00:32:13.08] - Rion Gull go ahead.
+[00:32:13.08] - Rion Gull Go ahead.

 [00:33:47.23] - Rion Gull Yep.
 Yeah.
 Okay.
 So deliverables and timeline.